gottacatchenall/dissertation_prospectus/tex/prospectus.md

 ## Food Web Topology

+The structure of food-webs has been one of the most studied topics in ecology over the last 50 years.

 - Brief review of the history of generative models of food-web topology
   - May, stability and complexity
   - cascade model, using one dimensional niche space, a proxy for allometric scaling